jutkko/zfaff/README.md

 Note upon withdrawal one can only withdraw 100% of their principal plus profit.
-If one decides to donate any portion of the 75% of the profit, the fund will match the 1/3 of the donation. e.g., if the profit is $100, the donor gets $75 and the fund get $25.
+If one decides to donate any portion of the 75% of the profit, the fund will match the 1/3 of the donation. e.g., if the profit is $100, the donor gets $75 and the fund gets $25.
 The donor decides to donate
 $15 the fund will match 1/3 of it so donates $5.

 ## What is the strategy